Our story

 Feeling the pain from the inside

-Being on the committee of a small mosque in Oxford gave us a front-row seat to the operational chaos that mosque administrators deal with every week: WhatsApp groups for announcements, spreadsheets for finances, separate apps for prayer times, nothing talking to each other.
+Being on the committee of a small masjid in Oxford gave us a front-row seat to the operational chaos that masjid administrators deal with every week: WhatsApp groups for announcements, spreadsheets for finances, separate apps for prayer times, nothing talking to each other.
 We stopped looking for a solution and started building one.

 From side project to real platform

-What started as a side project is now a complete platform — digital screens, prayer times, events, donations, a mobile app, and a management dashboard.
-We've launched our MVP with our first pilot mosques and we're ready to grow.
-UK-first, but with a vision that reaches every mosque in the world.
+What started as a side project is now a complete platform.
+Digital screens, prayer times, events, donations, a mobile app, and a management dashboard.
+We've launched our MVP with our first pilot masjids and we're ready to grow.
+We started in the UK and we're building for every masjid in the world.

 خَيْرُ النَّاسِ أَنْفَعُهُمْ لِلنَّاسِ